Walsh-Quigley/BaseEditingQuantificationsOfCRISPRESSOOutputs/README.md

 ## Download ##

-BEQ CRISPResso Pipeline can be downloaded from this repository for funciton use.
+BEQ CRISPResso Pipeline can be downloaded from this repository for function use.

 Additional information about function implementation can be found in the ```usage``` section